jeremyButtler/Nano-Q--wrapper/README.md

     -p:
          - prefix to name everything
     -h:
-         - Print help message with all possible commands
+         - Print help message with all possible commands (there are more options)
 Output:

     - file: prefix.bam used with Nano-Q